-Requests for individual customary and traditional use determinations began almost as soon as the Federal Subsistence Board assumed management authority for subsistence on Federal public lands in 1990.
+Requests for individual C&Ts began almost as soon as the Board assumed management authority for subsistence on Federal public lands in 1990.
 Because of the proximity of the Parks Highway to Denali National Park, many of the first requests came from residents of this area (Norris 2002:229).
-Cantwell is the only resident zone community on the highway, yet there are many people who have conducted subsistence harvests in the Park who also live along the highway outside of Cantwell (Norris 2002:229).
-Many of the initial individual customary and traditional use proposals were held up for years because of a huge backlog of proposals for community customary and traditional use determinations and lack of clarity as to whether or not individual customary and traditional use determinations were within the purview of the Federal Subsistence Board (Norris 2002: 229-232.
-In 1999, the Board finally addressed several proposals for individual customary and traditional use determinations.
-The Department of the Interior's Office of the Solicitor affirmed that the Board "had sufficient legal authority under ANILCA to make customary and traditional use determinations for NPS administered lands on an individual basis" (Norris 2002:232).
-Later in 1999, the Board recognized three individual customary and traditional use determination for Denali National Park and several from Wrangell St. Elias National Park (Norris 2002:232, FSB 1999:222-243).
+Cantwell is the only resident zone community on the highway, yet there are many people who have conducted subsistence harvests in the park who also live along the highway outside of Cantwell (Norris 2002:229).
+Many of the initial individual C&T use proposals were delayed for years due to a backlog of community C&T proposals and lack of clarity as to whether individual C&Ts were within the purview of the Board (Norris 2002: 229-232.
+In 1999, the Board finally addressed several proposals for individual C&Ts.
+The Department of the Interior's Office of the Solicitor affirmed that the Board "had sufficient legal authority under ANILCA to make C&Ts for NPS administered lands on an individual basis" (Norris 2002:232).
+Later in 1999, the Board recognized three individual C&Ts for Denali National Park and several from Wrangell St. Elias National Park (Norris 2002:232, FSB 1999:222-243).
 The Board also denied some of these proposals due to lack of sufficient information exemplifying the eight factors (Norris 2002: 232; FSB 1999: 222-243).
-In 2010 and 2021, the Board approved an additional individual customaryand traditional use determinations, in this case for Kevin Mavo of Healy (WP10-31) and Blaine Mavo (ICTP21-01).
+In 2010 and 2021, the Board approved additional individual C&Ts, for Kevin Mayo of Healy (WP10-31) and Blaine Mayo (ICTP21-01), respectively.

-In January 2021 the Federal Subsistence Board adopted a revised policy on individual customary and traditional use determinations to follow the procedures described in the National Park Service's "Standard Operating Procedures for Issuance of Subsistence Eligibility Permits and Individual Customary and Traditional Use Determinations."
-The new policy allows for proposals to be submitted on a continuous basis, and also provides for concurrent application for 13.440 Subsistence Eligibility Permits.
-Subsequently under this new policy, Blaine Mayo of Healy submitted Proposal ICTP21-01, which requested an individual customary and traditional use determination for moose in Unit 13E for himself, his wife, and children (NPS 2021).
+In January 2021, the Board adopted a revised policy on individual C&Ts to follow the procedures described in the NPS's "Standard Operating Procedures for Issuance of Subsistence Eligibility Permits and Individual Customary and Traditional Use Determinations."
+The new policy allows for proposals to be submitted on a continuous basis and provides for concurrent application for 13.440 Subsistence Eligibility Permits.
+Under these new guidelines, Blaine Mayo of Healy submitted Proposal ICTP21-01, which requested an individual C&T for moose in Unit 13E for himself, his wife, and children (NPS 2021).
 The Board approved this request during its August 2021 work session (FSB 2021).